-Stauffer Hall is a two-story residential complex with exterior corridors that houses both first year and upperclass students.
-Rooms are suite style with the capacity to house between four and eight students in each suite, two to four in each bedroom.
+Stauffer Hall is a two-story residential complex with exterior corridors that houses students of all years in their studies.
+Rooms are suite-style with the capacity to house between six and eight students in each suite, three to four in each bedroom.
 Each suite has two bedrooms and one common area living room.
-The common room is furnished with basic living room furnishings and each bedroom has beds, closet space and dressers provided.
+The common room is furnished with basic living room furnishings and each bedroom has beds, closet space, and dressers provided.

-New in 2020, Lakeside Hall is a four-story residential complex with interior corridors that houses both first year and upper-class students.
-Rooms are suite style with the capacity to house between two and four students in each suite, one to two in each bedroom.
-Each suite has two bedrooms, one bathroom and one common area living room.
+Lakeside Hall is a four-story residential complex with interior corridors that houses students of all years in their studies.
+Rooms are suite-style with the capacity to house between four and five students in each suite, two to three in each bedroom.
+Each suite has two bedrooms, one bathroom, and one common area living room.
 The common room is furnished with basic living room furnishings and each bedroom has beds, closet space and dressers provided.